 On its Facebook page, BARC posted a statement: “Many of you have asked what you can do to help.
 As you can imagine, we will be facing some challenges as we move past this crisis.”

-Donations can be made on the Bay Area Recycling for Charities webpage, at mybarc.org/make-a-payment/ or on the Generosity page they have created.
+Donations can be made on the Bay Area Recycling for Charities webpage, at mybarc.org/make-a-donation/.
 Gale said donations help to pay BARC’s employees, the clean-up crews and business overhead.

 At this time, the cause of the fire has not yet been determined.
 Calls to Maple Grove Township Officials, who are heading the investigation, have not been answered.